The Reaping: Production

 Filming for the movie took place in and around Baton Rouge, Louisiana with many scenes shot in an abandoned Walmart store.
 Swank convinced the producers to move the film's setting from New England to Louisiana.
 When Hurricane Katrina occurred midshoot, the production of the film was suspended for 1 week.
 Many scenes were shot at Ellerslie Plantation near St. Francisville, Louisiana.
 The DVD special features record that the producers considered shooting in another city, but decided that Louisiana needed the economic benefit of the movie being shot there.

 Before and during the making of the movie, skeptic investigator Joe Nickell was consulted.
 The type of skeptical investigations by the movie's main character in the first part of the movie is roughly based on Nickell's investigations of claims of the paranormal since 1969.

-The film was originally scheduled to play in theaters on August 5, 2006.
-It was then switched to November 5, 2006, then again to March 30, 2007 (the date featured on the poster), and then once again to April 6, 2007.
-It was finally released on April 5, 2007, to coincide with Holy Thursday.